samclark2015/multinet/README.md

 ### Timestamps

-Timestamps are available under the key `("<ado>", "<param>", "timestamp")` as a float representing Unix time in seconds with nanosecond resolution, if available.
+Timestamps are available under the key `(ado, param, "timestamp")` as a float representing Unix time in seconds with nanosecond resolution, if available.
 To disable timestamps, pass `timestamp=False` to get/get_async methods (enabled by default).

 ### Immediate Async